Wishing (Martine McCutcheon album): Promotion

-Two singles were lifted from the album, both of which charted in the Top 10 of the UK Singles Chart.
-"I'm Over You" peaked at #2 on 4 November 2000 and "On the Radio", a cover of the 1979 Donna Summer song, charted at #7 in February 2001.
+Two singles were lifted from the album, both of which charted in the top ten of the UK Singles Chart.
+"I'm Over You" peaked at number two in the week of 4 November 2000, while follow-up "On the Radio", a cover of the 1979 Donna Summer song, charted at number seven in February 2001.
 Plans for a third single were scrapped when McCutcheon won the lead role in the West End production of My Fair Lady in early 2001.